CypaxNET/PC-Mascot/README.md

 You can also switch the GUI language here between English and German.
 This applies only to the user interface, not to the spoken language of the parrot.
 (To change the parrots language, install a TTS voice in the desired language and create sayings in that language.)

-## "Debug" tab
+## Debugging and trouble-shooting

 ![](screenshots/debug.png)

-The buttons and log events in this tab are for testing the functionality of the parrot robot and trouble-shooting.
+The buttons and log events in this tab are for testing the functionality of the parrot robot and for trouble-shooting.
+In case you cannot connect via USB to the mascot, make sure you have installed the libusb driver cor

 ---